 By KBB.com Editors

-While the 2011 Kia Sedona looks competitive on paper, in person the styling both inside and out is rather generic.
+About the only reason not to like the 2012 Sedona would be its still relatively unknown long-term reliability record and perhaps its somewhat bland styling.
 Also, those who lease or regularly trade in their vehicles probably won't be impressed by the Sedona's low resale values.

 7.1 Surround Sound System